sean2077/gopro-sdk-py/docs/quickstart.md

 - Python 3.12 or higher
 - GoPro camera (HERO 9 or later recommended)
 - Bluetooth adapter on your computer
-- WiFi network for COHN mode
+- WiFi network for online mode (optional)

 ## Installation